Sign in →

 Vitamin A:

 The World Health Organization recommends supplementation when vitamin A levels fall below 20.0 mcg/dL.
 Severe deficiency is indicated at levels less than 10.0 mcg/dL.
-Vitamin A values above 120.0 mcg/dL suggest hypervitaminosis A and associated toxicity.
+There is no widely accepted serum vitamin A level associated with toxicity.

 Vitamin E (alpha-tocopherol):